akanksha4715/Quizbiz-app/README.md

 # Quizbiz-app
-This is a mobile application which conducts a quiz and displays a live score
+This is a flutter based application which conducts a quiz and displays a live score